-What does the Dissertation-Based Writing fellowship not cover?
+What does the Post-Doctoral Writing fellowship not cover?

 You must use the fellowship funds exclusively for the purposes stated in the submitted application and the approved budget.
 SSRC stipends are not tax-free for US citizens, but some expenses incurred on fellowships can be claimed as “research expenses.”
 US citizens should refer to the IRS website (www.irs.gov) for specifics.
 Citizens from all other countries must determine whether their fellowship is taxable in their home country or their country of residence and the fellows are responsible for paying any taxes due on the fellowship monies.

-The Dissertation-Based fellowship will supports up to six months of editing of a manuscript for publication.
+The Post-Doctoral fellowship will supports up to six months of editing of a manuscript for publication.

 What is the fellowship term?

-All funded writing for the dissertation-based writing fellowship must take place between July 2020 and July 2021.
+All funded writing for the post-doctoral writing fellowship must take place between July 2021 and July 2022.
 All research must be completed within a continuous six month period.

 I am applying for multiple fellowships/grants.
 Should I be awarded an SSRC Next Generation Social Sciences in Africa fellowship, can I also accept funding from other sources?